Signs of Inadequate Protein Intake

 As a nutritionist, I’ve included a variety of protein-rich meals in my 15 Day Challenge plan and in my 6 Week Trainer plan: IdealLean Protein breakfast smoothies, eggs with extra egg whites, chicken salads, turkey wraps, and delicious IdealLean Protein dessert smoothies with peanut butter.
 These protein sources provide you with diverse nutrients that your body needs when it’s working hard to burn fat and build muscle.

 But if you’re upping your protein intake and relying only on regular foods to get it, you’d have to eat at least six servings of salmon every day, or more than three cups of Greek yogurt!
 Good luck, right?
 That’s a lot of food to pack in during a single day, not to mention a little expensive.
 And what’s more, it’s a lot of calories.

 This is another reason why lots of active women rely on protein supplements to reach their daily protein needs.
-IdealLean Protein is low in fat, sugar, and carbs.
+IdealLean Protein for women is low in fat, sugar, and carbs.
 One serving of IdealLean Protein adds only 90-100 calories to your day, which is a pretty fantastic tradeoff for 20 grams of protein!

 Let’s Wrap It Up!

 Now that we’ve busted the myths about protein, cracked the code of how much you need, and explored the best ways to get plenty of it into your everyday diet, you’re ready to start recovering faster, burning fat, and getting super toned.
 A high-quality whey protein supplement can help you get enough protein to take advantage of all of the benefits, without adding too many calories to your healthy diet!